f3-factory/F3com-data/databases/main.md

     echo 'We need a better ad campaign!';
 ```

 There's also a `select()` method that's similar to `find()` but provides more fine-grained control over fields returned.
-It has a SQL-like syntax:-
+It has a SQL-like syntax:

 ``` php
 select(